tweag/python-monorepo-example/content/blog/2018-03-08-linear-sort.md

 ---
-title: Implementing a safer sort<br/> with linear types
+title: Implementing a safer sort  with linear types
 author: Alexander Vershilov, Arnaud Spiwack
-tags: haskell, linear-types
+tags: [haskell, linear-types]
 ---

 In the ["all about reflection"][blog-reflection] post, we introduced